hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 - When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

+In some cases we pay attention to throughput, for online services response tire is more important.

 Latency and response time are often used synonymously, but they are not the same.

 Latency is the duration that a request is waiting to be handled - during which it is latent, awaiting service.
 Response time is the delay between a request and the response being received.

 Usually we use average response time, but it can be misleading.
 Percentiles are a better way to describe the distribution of response times.